Buying A New Bike – Full Review – ’22 Pivot 429 Trail

 Bikes are very personal – what we like, what we don’t, how it fits, riding style, etc..
 That said, the Pivot Trail 429 fits me (after the adjustments) very well.
 I feel totally comfortable on it, even for day long rides.
 After a week in Moab, riding many of the big ones (full WE, full Mag 7, etc.), I have found a new best friend.

 Because the bike performs so well, it makes the disappointments stand out all the more stark.
-The items below may feel like a bash, or that I don’t like the bike, but that is an erroneous impression.
-Yes, I’m passionate about making things work well, and I’ve made a career in engineering details.
-I will admit that one of my OCD’s is system performance, perhaps summed up in this post about quality and cars.
+The items below may feel like a bash, or that I don't like the bike, but that is an erroneous impression.
+Yes, I am passionate about making things work well, and I have made a career in engineering details.
+I will admit that one of my OCD's is system performance, perhaps summed up in this post about quality and cars.

 Anyway, there is probably room for the bicycle industry to learn in the following “disappointments” because some of them are head slappers.

 A real surprise for me was the weight of the new Pivot Trail 429.
 My old bike, (also a Pivot 429), 10 years old, aluminum, with extra parts like a bell, extra water bottle cage, GPS, seat bag, chunks of material for repair, etc..
 The new carbon bike with nothing extra is 1.1 lbs heavier!
-We’re not talking a few grams here, it’s pounds.
+We are not talking a few grams here, this is pounds.

-In the bicycle world, with 10 years of development and improvement, that’s piggy.
+In the bicycle world, with 10 years of development and improvement, that feels piggy.

 As a comparison, the old bike has a lighter drivetrain (the old triple is lighter than the new 1X).
 The dropper is a lead weight.
 Tires on the new bike are slightly bigger (2.4 v.
-2.25), so that’s something.
+2.25), so that is something.
 A little larger fork.
 Humph.
-10 years of new technology and we’re getting heavier?
+10 years of new technology and we are getting heavier?

-Again, it’s a disappointment as I was expecting the XTR build to be lighter, not heavier.
+Again, it is a disappointment – as I was expecting the XTR build to be lighter, not heavier.
 Fortunately, after the changes, it did lighten up some.
-Now it is lighter (a little) than the old bike, but I’m still surprised.
+Now it is lighter (a little) than the old bike, but I am still surprised.

 The Crank ??

-This one was not obvious at first, but it’s probably the biggest disappointment of all.
-Modifications of the Race Face crank were required because someone didn’t do their homework.
+This one was not obvious at first, but it is probably the biggest disappointment of all.
+Modifications of the Race Face crank were required because someone did not do their homework.

 Problem Enumeration

-Q-Factor is the first contributor.
-Crank arm shape is the second.
+Crank arm shape is the first contributor.
+Q-Factor is the second.
 Take a look a this crank arm comparison.
-The left one has a ‘swoop’ for ankle clearance.
+The left one is the old Pivot 429, and it has a 'swoop' for ankle clearance.
 The crank on the right is on the new Pivot Trail 429.
 Not only is the BB wider, the straightening and thickening of the crank arm creates an environment for contact.

 Should we look at more crank arms?
-Even the non-drive crank arm of the new Pivot Trail 429 has good ankle clearance.
+In the image below, left, we see even the non-drive crank arm of the new Pivot Trail 429.
+It has good ankle clearance - #1 below.
 Why not the drive side?

 Why is there more ankle clearance with 3 chainrings than with one?